Nivesh00/FeTS/README.md

 ## Commands to populate newly created database
-Commands to populate database can be run from a text files.
+Commands to populate database can be run from a text files

 dbcluster.sh will automatically run command after exiting mysql1 container for the first time